 Countries with strong institutions prosper by creating an environment that facilitates private sector growth, reduces poverty, delivers valuable services and earns the confidence of their citizens—a relationship of trust that is created when people can participate in government decision-making and know their voices are heard.

-The International Development Association (IDA) helps build the systems that make assistance more effective.
-IDA works with ministries, agencies, and departments of the executive branch on managing public institutions and finances.
+The International Development Association (IDA) helps build the systems that make assistance more effective by strengthening institutions and improving governance.
+IDA works with ministries, agencies, and departments on managing public institutions and finances.
 On broader governance issues, IDA works with the legislative and judicial branches and other institutions that promote public accountability and greater engagement with society.
-(Download ABCs of IDA - Governance and Institution Building in pdf format.)
+(In pdf: EN | AR | ES | FR | RU | ZH)

+As a result, governments become more transparent, more accountable to their citizens, less susceptible to corruption, and better at delivering services.
 IDA’s emphasis on long-term growth and capacity helps ensure that results are sustained and that countries are on a path where they can fund their own development.

 Central African Republic

 - A public expenditure reform project improved timely submission of annual financial statements and budget reporting.
 The 2017 financial statements were submitted on time in April 2018.
 Budget execution reports were published on a quarterly basis for 2017–18.

 - From 2013–18, 371,917 primary school children benefited from improved learning and teaching conditions, of whom 43% were girls.

 - In 2018, 6,383 companies registered through a single window facility, up from 3,000 in 2014.
 During the same period, 39 customs officers and inspectors were trained in areas such as customs valuation, rules of origin, and risk management.